How we started

 What we do

 The Premier's Council for Women works at a strategic level to effect change.
-Specifically its role is to:
+Its overarching role is to:

 - advise the Premier and Minister for the Status of Women

 - advocate on behalf of women

 - monitor how policies and programs impact on women.

 The Council is dedicated to continuous improvement and effective action.
-It commits time and effort to considering which issues to take on and how to exercise influence, make an impact and assess the impact of its actions.
+It commits time and effort to considering relevant issues and how to exercise influence and make an impact for South Australian women.